-ART 120AE - Art History Survey, Prehistoric Through Medieval
+ART 142AE - World Art History

-(4 credits; alternate years, consult department) (NWCore option under Aesthetic Experience) This course provides a survey of art from the Prehistoric through Medieval periods.
-Students will study the development of artists and artistic styles by examining key visual works and pertinent social, political, and philosophical ideas and events.
-Through written responses, discussions, and projects, students will explore the impact of art from this time period, and learn how to articulate things clearly and tactfully.
+(4 credits; alternate years, consult department) (NWCore option under Aesthetic Experience) ART 142AE provides a survey of art from across the globe.
+Students will study the development of art and artistic styles by examining key visual works and pertinent social, political, and philosophical ideas and events.
+We explore the connections between art and religion throughout aesthetic history.
+Through written responses, quizzes, and projects, students will explore the impact of art, and learn how to articulate thoughts clearly and tactfully.